AbhishekUK/flask-restful/tests/README.md

 # Running the tests

-Go to main directory and type:
+Go to main directory and type:-

     python2 setup.py test